 5. Pair statement dinnerware with natural settings

-Feldman keeps the rest of the tablescape neutral in color, pared back and styled with natural additions like sprigs of eucalyptus and wooden candlestick holders for a festive, Scandi-esque finish that's easy to put together.
-These would look lovely on your day to day dining table decor also.
+Feldman keeps the rest of the tablescape neutral in color, pared back, and styled with natural additions like sprigs of eucalyptus and wooden candlestick holders for a festive, Scandi-like finish that's easy to put together.
+These would also look lovely on your day-to-day dining table decor.

 6. Add a Thanksgiving cornucopia